Regenerative Agriculture

 Regenerative farming methods form an interconnected system for reducing greenhouse gas emissions as agricultural partners along the entire supply chain work together to create systems for putting these principles into practice.

 Ingredion has the relationships and insights to start building those systems.
-We work with growers and non-government organizations (NGOs) to adopt and advance innovative techniques that further reduce GHG emissions, particularly Scope 3 emissions that account for 87% of the food and beverage industry’s carbon footprint. and are indirect emissions occurring across the value chain, such as purchased goods and services like agricultural commodities.5
+We work with growers and non-government organisations (NGOs) to adopt and advance innovative techniques that further reduce GHG emissions, particularly Scope 3 emissions that account for 87% of the food and beverage industry’s carbon footprint. and are indirect emissions occurring across the value chain, such as purchased goods and services like agricultural commodities.5

 Our collaborative approach starts with a focus on your company’s sustainability initiatives and grows from there.
-Every regenerative agriculture project begins by closely considering your category and specific needs, and together, we develop a program for your supply chain that fits growers' current crops and capabilities while supporting resilience against climate change and extreme weather events.
+Every regenerative agriculture project begins by closely considering your category and specific needs, and together, we develop a programme for your supply chain that fits growers' current crops and capabilities while supporting resilience against climate change and extreme weather events.
 Our expertise in regional requirements and regulations helps ensure consistent quality of the ingredients and measurable impact on sustainability.

 Take the next step in regenerative agriculture